Floreat Athena FC: 2011–2021

-2022-present (NPL Premiers and Night series double, relegation)
+2022-present (NPL Premiers and Night series double, relegation and immediate promotion)

 The club returned to the top of Western Australian football in the 2022 season, winning the Night Series and the League to complete the double, the club's first since 1977.
 After giving up a 2-0 lead against Armadale SC on the final matchday of the season, it seemed Perth RedStar FC would overtake Floreat to clinch the league, but in the dying minutes of the game, Bayley Brown-Montgomery found the back of the net to make it 3-2 and win the league at the last minute.
 Floreat began their Top 4 Cup campaign against Perth RedStar FC in the hopes of completing a Night Series, League and Top 4 Cup treble.
 After dispatching of Perth RedStar 2-1 in the Semi-Finals, Floreat advanced straight to the Grand Final, where they took on Perth RedStar once more.
 After being up 2-0 with only 20 minutes remaining, it seemed certain Floreat would crown themselves champions and complete their treble, but a remarkable comeback saw Perth RedStar win 3-2, with Daryl Nicol finding the winner for RedStar deep into stoppage time.

 In the 2024 season, Floreat finished sixth on 33 points after a six point deduction (three suspended) for breaches of the codes of conduct and spectator code of behaviour.
 Athena would have finished within the Top 4 and contested the 2024 Top 4 Cup if they were not sanctioned- their place was taken by rivals Stirling Macedonia FC.

 The 2025 season was a disastrous one for the Greek club.
 A winless season and only six points saw the club relegated from the top flight for the first time since 1980.
+They played the 2026 season in the WA State League 1, beginning their season optimistically by winning the State League Night Series, defeating Inglewood United FC 4-1 in the final.
+Floreat would go on to win promotion back immediately, winning the State League 1 with one game remaining after a 2-1 win over Mandurah City FC.

-They will play the 2026 season in the WA State League 1.
+They will compete in the NPL again in 2027.